Supporters

 Victor Elderton

+Victor was a teacher and Principal Co-Administrator for the North Vancouver Outdoor School (re-branded as the Cheakamus Centre) 1984 – 2013.
+In 2017 Victor became a PhD student in Education Theory and Practice at SFU with a focus on the lasting impressions and impact that Outdoor School experiences and learning have on students that have attended over the past 50 years.
+In September 2018 Victor began work as a Faculty Associate at UBC within the Education for Sustainability Cohort.
 Victor continues to consult and volunteer for NVSD, throughout the Lower Mainland and internationally through initiatives that support, enable and enhance capacity in “Learning with Nature as co-teacher in Place, through Experience and the more than Human”.
-He is a member of various environmental, education and sustainability committees as well as working groups; principle among these are Environmental Educators of BC Society ( Walking the Talk), Association of Nature Center Administrators (ANCA), NatureKids BC, VancouverMetro Education Advisory Committee, North Vancouver and Archives Commission, past member of BC Premier’s Citizen’s Conservation Council and a founding Director of Pacific Foundation for Understanding Nature Society.
+He is a member of various environmental, education and sustainability committees as well as working groups; including Environmental Educators of BC Society ( Walking the Talk), Association of Nature Center Administrators (ANCA), NatureKids BC, VancouverMetro Education Advisory Committee, North Vancouver and Archives Commission, past member of BC Premier’s Citizen’s Conservation Council and a founding Director of Pacific Foundation for Understanding Nature Society.

 Ruth Foster